Academic Warning, Probation, and Dismissal

 Viewing Your GPA

 You can view your GPA at the bottom of your academic plan, which is located under the Academic Plan & Forms/My Program menu in the ecampus.
 You can also use our GPA calculator to estimate your current GPA if all of your credits are not yet factored into your GPA in your records.
+The GPA calculator can be found in the ecampus.

 Raising your GPA during the next semester is the only way to get off probation and avoid dismissal.
 You can find help at the Student Advising and Resource Center (STAR Center).
 An academic advisor can also help you with course planning, scheduling, and time management.
 You may also want to discuss a change in degree program if you are having difficulty with courses in your chosen major.